Embassy of Venezuela, Washington, D.C.

-The Embassy of Venezuela in Washington, D.C. is the diplomatic mission of the Bolivarian Republic of Venezuela to the United States.
-The embassy is located at 1099 30th Street, Northwest, Washington, D.C. in the Georgetown neighborhood.
+The Embassy of Venezuela in Washington, D.C. was the diplomatic mission of Venezuela to the United States.
+The embassy was located at 1099 30th Street, Northwest, Washington, D.C. in the Georgetown neighborhood.

-The embassy also operates Consulates-General in Boston, Chicago, New York City, San Francisco, Houston, Miami, and New Orleans.
+The embassy operated Consulates-General in Boston, Chicago, New York City, San Francisco, Houston, Miami, and New Orleans.

 On January 23, 2019, the Nicolás Maduro-led government of Venezuela broke off diplomatic relations with the United States.
-Venezuelan embassies and consulates in the US are now being administered by representatives of Juan Guaidó, recognized by the US as the acting president of Venezuela during the Venezuelan presidential crisis.
+From 2019 to January 2023, Venezuelan embassies and consulates in the US were administered by representatives of Juan Guaidó, who was recognized by the US as the acting president of Venezuela during the Venezuelan presidential crisis.

+In January 2023, the embassy and all Venezuelan consulates in the United States were closed after the ouster of Guaidó.

 Venezuelan presidential crisis

 On January 24, 2019, Nicolás Maduro ordered the closure of both the embassy and all Venezuelan consulates in the United States.
 This move came as a response to US recognition of Juan Guaidó as interim president.

 On January 29, 2019, Juan Guaidó appointed Carlos Vecchio to serve as Venezuelan ambassador to the United States.
 This move was recognized by US Secretary of State Mike Pompeo.